rozanski/bcs_spa14/demo/maven/README.md

 ### Verify your Setup
 You should run the Java unit tests to make sure everything is installed correctly.

-**HERE!!!**

-Start the Demo HTTP server as described below, and then in another console run one of the following commands.

-    ant -e unittest
-    ant -e unittest-debug
+Run one of the following commands at the terminal:

+    maven test
+    maven test -Ddebug='debug'

 Note that the Dropbox tests take 10 seconds or so to complete.

+**HERE!!**

 ## RUNNING THE DEMO
 ### Starting the Demo Client